apy-h/dna-alignment-algos/README.md

 ## GUI

 I created a website for my program to make the user experience more pleasant.
-It enables people from non-technical backgrounds to use the program and easily visualize its.
+It enables people from non-technical backgrounds to use the program and easily visualize its execution.

 ### Steps
 6. Run `flask run` in the terminal